ruiming-wu/FAST_Flow_Matching/utils/README.md

 5. **Build Training Pairs for pi0-FAST**
    Use `build_pairs_fast.py` to encode the corpus and create tokenized training pairs for the FAST model.

+6. **Benchmark Inference Speed**
+   Use `time_pi0.py` and `time_pi0fast.py` to evaluate and compare the inference speed of the original and FAST models across all trained checkpoints.

+7. **Visualize Model Predictions**
+   Use `show_inference.py` to plot and compare the predicted actions and error metrics of both models for a selected data chunk.

 ---